Copyright © Media Law International 2023. All Rights Reserved.

 King & Wood Mallesons has a global focus on entertainment, data protection and privacy.
 The media group advises on complex regulatory requirements, transactions and disputes.
 Other areas of focus include digital advertising, technology and sector-related tax.

 Liu, Shen & Associates specialises in intellectual property.
 Founded in 1993, the practice has an established copyright division with long-standing emphasis on protection and enforcement.
-Michelle Ma manages the firm’s media group, which also handles litigation and dispute resolution.
+The firm’s media group also handles litigation and dispute resolution.

 Bird & Bird